mmgreiner/mmgreiner.github.io/_posts/2022-03-14-Websharper-osx.md

 WebSharper 5 Single Page Application    websharper-spa   [C#],F#   WebSharper/Web
 ```

+To create a project, use `dotnet new websharper-web -lang F# -o outputFolder`.

-When creating a new project, the created project file looks as follows:
+After the project has been created, the project file looks as follows:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">